NelisW/myOpenHab/README.md

 The current status of this project is very early pre-alpha.
 It will take some time to complete this project.

 At present we only installed openHAB on the RPi and demonstrated the demo design that comes with openHAB.
 The idea is to use the demo version as the starting point and then hack it to reflect our home.

+The smpt mail (gmail account) and msoquitto daemons are operational, together with push notification to pushover from mqttwarn.

 Our languages of choice in order of preference are Python, C or lua.
 The initial implementation will probably use lua, simply because of the strong lua support for the ESP8266.
 Later the code will be migrated to C. Even later we might be using micropython, but the ESP8266 implementation for micropython is still under development and not yet stable enough.